andris9/hoodiecrow/README.md

   * **addr-adl** (at-domain-list) values are not supported, NIL is always used
   * **anonymous namespaces** are not supported
   * **STORE** returns NO and nothing is updated if there are pending EXPUNGE messages

+# Running tests

+Running tests requires you to have grunt-cli installed

+    npm install -g grunt-cli

+After which you can run

+    grunt

+or

+    npm test

+To run all the tests.

 # License